GEM-benchmark/NL-Augmenter/transformations/color_transformation/README.md

 names have different semantic meaning.
 Therefore, words that were not intended to describe color may be transformed.
 For example, "I am feeling blue" may be transformed to "I am feeling chocolate."

+It is possible for the user to minimize such side effects by specifying a stricter mapping of colors.

 ## References